 All Fellows are affiliated with one of the four EUI departments or the Robert Schuman Centre for Advanced Studies and are welcome to participate in departmental activities.
 Two-year Fellowships involve additional academic activities in the EUI departments, such as limited graduate teaching and mentoring Ph.D. students.

-The Programme also organizes each year a series of Book Roundtables bringing to the EUI community prestigious scholars from around the world and across disciplines.
+The Programme also organizes each year a series of Lectures and Book Roundtables bringing to the EUI community prestigious scholars from around the world and across disciplines.

 The working language of the Programme is English.